qbi11y/update-carbon/README.md

 # Update Carbon
 Maximize your workflow by automatically updating the Carbon toolkit.
-Each time you log into your machine, the script will check for updates to the Carbon Design Kit.
-If updates are found they will automatically be downloaded to your machine.
+No need to constantly check for and download the latest version of the Carbon Design Kit.
+Each time you log into your machine, as well on a regular interval, your computer will check for updates to the Carbon Design Kit.
+If updates are found they will automatically be downloaded to your computer.
+If you have loaded the Carbon Design Kit library into your sketch files you should see a notification about updates in the upper right hand corner of your Sketch file.

 ## Prerequistes
 * Carbon Design Kit repo cloned to your local machine<br/>